swaldman/evolving-ballot-general-election-2020-11-03/CA-Proposition-16.md

 ---

 I am undecided on this proposition, and may skip it.
+(I did skip it.)

 On the one hand, stratification of opportunity and outcome by "race, sex, color, ethnicity, or national origin" is an injustice and absolute catastrophe that we must remedy.